Lightning-Universe/lightning-flash/docs/source/general/finetuning.rst

 Finetuning
 **********

 Finetuning (or transfer-learning) is the process of tweaking a model trained on a large dataset, to your particular (likely much smaller) dataset.
 All Flash tasks have a pre-trained backbone that was trained on large datasets such as ImageNet, and that allows to decrease training time significantly.

-.. note:: If you have a huge dataset and prefer to train from scratch, see :ref:`training` guide.
+.. note:: If you have a huge dataset and prefer to train from scratch.

 When using :func:`~flash.Trainer.finetune`, you also need to provide a finetune `strategy`.